Kevin VogtMaster Sommelier and Owner of Wine Country Connections, Yountville, CA

-Jason CaballeroAdvanced Sommelier (Court of Master Sommeliers), Lead Sommelier, Michael Mina Bourbon Steak -- Fairmont Princess
+Jason CaballeroAdvanced Sommelier (Court of Master Sommeliers), Maple & Ash, Scottsdale, AZ

 Repour is an incredible little slice of simplicity when it comes to preserving wine.
-It is majorly convenient for a myriad of reasons: No need to scrub a machine, no need to keep up with gas, you get to use all of the wine in the bottle, and it doesn’t take 40 minutes to pour a glass of wine.
-From a straight cost saving perspective, it’s worth its weight in gold.
-Anyone can use them, you don’t need training to pull a “cork” out and pour wine.
-The fact that the wine has to reopen is absolutely amazing and almost unbelievable!
-The wines have stayed ridiculously fresh.
-I won’t use anything else from here on out when it comes to managing the Reserve By-The-Glass program.
+It is convenient for a myriad of reasons: No need to scrub a machine, no need to keep up with gas, you get to use all of the wine in the bottle, and it doesn’t take 40 minutes to pour a glass of wine.
+From a straight cost-saving perspective, it’s worth its weight in gold.
+Anyone can use them, and you don’t need training to pull a “cork” out and pour wine.
+The fact that the wine has to reopen is absolutely amazing!
+Wines have stayed ridiculously fresh, and I won’t use anything else from here on out when it comes to managing the Reserve By-The-Glass program.

-We have been successfully using the @repourwinesaver on our #bytheglass program @thelambsclub to keep our wines fresh for service until the last glass! #innovative #wine #tools #sommlife #keeponpouring #geekytools #winesaver
+We have been successfully using the @repourwinesaver on our BTG program to keep our wines fresh for service until the last glass! #innovative #wine #tools #sommlife #winesaver

 Scott NealWinemaker at Coeur de Terre Vineyard

-It is a wine saver that actively removes the harmful Oxygen from your wine keeping it fresh for months....even when enjoyed glass-by-glass.
+A wine saver that actively removes the harmful oxygen from your wine keeping it fresh for months....even when enjoyed glass-by-glass.
 Cheers!

 Bobbie BurgessSommelier, Restaurant Tyler, Starkville, MS

-Thanks to Repour, we have really changed how we are able to serve wine.
+Thanks to Repour, we have really changed how we serve wine.
 We are a smaller (but growing) restaurant, and Repour allows us to offer wines by-the-glass which people typically aren’t familiar with.
-We are now serving 32 wines BTG - up from 10 before Repour - and our wine sales are up 500% in the 3 months we have been using them!
+We are now serving 32 wines BTG - up from 10 before Repour - and our wine sales are up 500% since we have been using them!
 We use Repour on all of our still wines and on our dessert wines, too; they are fantastic on vintage Port.
-Since we made the switch, there has been zero waste due to spoilage, and we are saving more than $400/week in wine damages — and making money where we used to lose it.
+Since we made the switch, there has been zero wine loss, and we are saving more than $400/week in wine damages — and making money where we used to lose it.
 Thank you for creating such a wonderful and necessary product.
 This is something we truly believe in, and every restaurant and bar should get on board and start using them.

 Gary LuchtelOwner and Winemaker, Fortunati Vineyards, Napa, CA